ravimalde/ufc_fight_predictor/README.md

   <img src="https://github.com/ravimalde/ufc_fight_predictor/blob/master/images/model_performance.png" width=500>
 </p>

-The stacking model comprised of a support vector machine, random forest and voting classifier (random forest + svm) model was the best performer (see diagram below for model architecture).
-This came as a surprise because stacking models often perform best when configured with very different models, so that a model's weak performance in one area can be picked up by another model's better performance in that region of the dataset.
-Nevertheless, the numbers don't lie, and the best performing model was formed of models that had similarities.
+The voting model comprised of a support vector machine and random forest classifier was the best performer.
+The voting classifier takes in the probabilities from both models and then computes the average of the two which then is output as the final prediction.
+Its model architecture is shown below:

-<h5 align="center">Stacking Model Architecture</h5>
+<h5 align="center">Voting Model Architecture</h5>
 <p align="center">
   <img src="https://github.com/ravimalde/ufc_fight_predictor/blob/master/images/voting_architecture.png" width=700 align=middle>
 </p>